 My Sensational Visit to Stockholm, Sweden

 My first thoughts seeing Stockholm, Sweden’s boat-filled harbor framed by stunning architecture, was that this is a city I would really like to get to know.
 Wow!
 It is spectacular!
-I always love going to new countries but Sweden is exceptionally gorgeous and interesting.
+I always love going to new countries, but Sweden is exceptionally gorgeous and exciting.

-For our cruise day in Stockholm, my friend and I chose to do the Ice Bar and Old Town, a three-hour excursion with Norwegian Cruise line.
+For our cruise day in Stockholm, my friend and I chose to do the Ice Bar and Old Town, a three-hour excursion with the Norwegian Cruise Line.
 We also hailed a taxi to take us to see the ABBA museum.

 Can’t Miss ABBA Attraction

 The ABBA Museum on the island of Djurgarden, commonly referred to as “the animal garden”.
 It is one of Stockholm’s fourteen islands.

 Due to the language barrier and dialect, our cab driver was confused and dropped us at the VASA Museum, the most popular attraction in Stockholm.
 After paying admission and seeing a Viking ship at the entrance, we knew we were at the wrong place.
 The staff was kind enough to refund our money, so we set out on foot to the Abba Museum, a short distance away.